-UUW will continue to make further enhancements to its cost allocation processes in the future and the methodology for preparing these tables will be reviewed again as part of Regulatory Accounting Guidelines published for 2023/24.
-Our continued participation in the Water UK FC forum may also help us to identify methodologies or allocation methods which are an improvement or which provide greater consistency across water companies.
+UUW will continue to make further enhancements to its cost allocation processes in the future and the methodology for preparing these tables will be reviewed again as part of Regulatory Accounting Guidelines published for 2024/25.
+Our continued participation in the Water UK FC forum may also help us to identify methodologies or allocation methods which are an improvement or which provide greater consistency across the sector.